joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^ Taking another look at our template, it seems as though we really have *two* components here, not one.
+^ But something doesn't seem right about our template.

 ^ S The first two thirds handle various pull request states

 ^ S While the last third handles issue state.

+^ It seems as though we really have *two* components here, not one.

 ---